ajchaudhari/WRIST-segmentation/README.md

 > I clicked on the Compute button and nothing happened!
 What should I do?

-First try clicking the "Flip Seed XY" checkmark and then the compute button again.
-This will solve the error if the image is not in RAS orientation causing the seed location to be flipped (this will be fixed in a future version).

-If it still gives an error, double check that you have selected 1) an Input Image, 2) an Output Image, 3) a Markup List, 4) the corresponding bones in the Bone Selection table, and 5) a selection in the Gender Selection table.
-The most common error is that one of these inputs is missing.
-More descriptive error messages will be added soon.
+Double check that you have selected 1) an Input Image, 2) an Output Image, 3) a Markup List, 4) the corresponding bones in the Bone Selection table, and 5) a selection in the Gender Selection table.
+The button will not be enabled until all the inputs are selected.

 > What does the Flip Sigmoid checkmark do?